 One of the best ways to compare lenders and rates is by using a mortgage comparison site like Credible.com*.

-With Credible, you'll find rates from some of the top mortgage lenders in minutes.
+With Credible, you'll find rates from multiple lenders in minutes.
 By comparing lenders, you can save thousands of dollars by getting a lower rate.

 6. Get Pre-Approved

 Some first-time home buyers start with getting pre-qualified but getting pre-approved is more beneficial when purchasing your first home.